Justin Jay Wang

 Randomly generated gradients were an essential element of OpenAI’s early visual identity, designed by Ben Barry in 2017.
 His earliest generator randomly picked four corner colors and interpolated between them.

-I developed an implementation in Processing that used randomized noise generation to populate height values, with a modified and smoothed Perlin noise.
+I developed an implementation in Processing that used randomized noise generation (a modified and smoothed Perlin noise) to populate height values.

 A simple black-to-white color scale.

-These gradients didn’t feel quite right for OpenAI at the time and never made it to production, but they’re nevertheless lovely to look at.
+These gradients didn’t feel quite right for OpenAI’s visual identity so never made it to production, but they’re nevertheless lovely to look at.

 Layered radial